clempo2/JD2-SkeletonGame/README.md

 ## Installation

 - See the P-ROC Connection Diagram document in the doc directory for visual instructions how to install the P-ROC board in the Judge Dredd machine.
-- Run the all-in-one [SkeletonGame installer](http://skeletongame.com/step-1-installation-and-testing-the-install-windows/).
+- Run the all-in-one [SkeletonGame installer](http://skeletongame.com/getting-started/step-1-installation-and-testing-the-install-windows/).
 This installs all the dependencies.
 JD2-SkeletonGame is not compatible with the official SkeletonGame release, so C:\P-ROC\PyProcGameHD-SkeletonGame-dev will not be used.
 - Copy the [SkeletonGameDMD dmd branch](https://github.com/clempo2/SkeletonGameDMD/tree/dmd) to C:\P-ROC\SkeletonGameDMD
   For example: cd c:\P-ROC & git clone -b dmd https://github.com/clempo2/SkeletonGameDMD.git
 - Copy [JD2-SkeletonGame](https://github.com/clempo2/JD2-SkeletonGame) to C:\P-ROC\JD2-SkeletonGame
   For example: cd c:\P-ROC & git clone https://github.com/clempo2/JD2-SkeletonGame.git
 - Install the [JD2-pyprocgame media kit](https://github.com/clempo2/JD2-pyprocgame-media).
 Follow the instructions in the media kit repository to extract the assets over JD2-SkeletonGame.
 For example, after the installation you should have the directory C:\P-ROC\JD2-SkeletonGame\assets\sound
+- By default, the game simulates the P-ROC on the computer.
-- Edit config.yaml to comment out this line when using a real P-ROC
+  Edit config.yaml to comment out this line when using a real P-ROC
     ```
     #pinproc_class: procgame.fakepinproc.FakePinPROC # comment out this line when using a real P-ROC.
     ```

+## Running the Game

 - Run these commands:
     ```
     cd C:\P-ROC\JD2-SkeletonGame
     jd2.bat
     ```
+- When simulating the P-ROC, you can press some keys on the keyboard to activate switches.
+  See the default mapping between the keyboard and switches in config\config.yaml
+  For example, press the s key to activate the start button, this will start the game.
 - If you have the Deadworld mod installed and would like to physically lock 2 balls, use the service buttons to go in the settings, and change "Deadworld mod installed" to true.
 You only need to do this once.

 JD2-SkeletonGame should also run on Linux but this has not been tested.